en flag +1 214 306 68 37

 Cassandra also runs smoothly together with either Hadoop MapReduce or Apache Spark that can run on top of this data storage.

-HDFS and Cassandra in the framework of CAP theorem
+HDFS and Cassandra in the Framework of the CAP Theorem

 According to the CAP theorem, a distributed data store can only support two of the following three features: